25 Low-Shedding Dog Breeds (With Pictures)

 Lifespan | 12–15 years |

 Like the Standard Schnauzer and the Miniature Schnauzer, the Kerry Blue Terrier has a distinguished appearance.
-The fur around the dog’s face can grow into the shape of a refined beard, giving it a sophisticated look.
+The fur around the dog’s face can grow into the shape of a refined beard, giving them a sophisticated look.
 The Kerry Blue Terrier also comes in remarkable colors such as blue, silver, and silver blue.

 But this dog’s beauty isn’t the only feature to highlight.
 Kerry Blue Terriers are loved by many due to how infrequently they shed.
-The tradeoff is that the Kerry Blue Terrier requires regular grooming care, but maintenance isn’t as intense as some other breeds.
+The tradeoff is that they need regular grooming care, but the maintenance isn’t as intense as it is with other breeds.

 14. Shih Tzu